sirilaktem/udacity-nlp-analyzer-project/README.md

     `API_KEY = XXXXXXXXXXXXXXXXXXXXXXXX`

-6. When everything is set, start the server by running this commend:
+6. When everything is set, start the server by running this command:

     ```bash
       npm run start
     ```

-Then please access the application through [http://localhost:8081](http://localhost:8081)
+7. Then please access the application through [http://localhost:8081](http://localhost:8081)

+8. To run the test script, use the following command:

+    ```bash
+      npm run test
+    ```

 # Usage